Tax Year and Accounting Method Choices Affect Your Tax Picture

 Constructive receipt occurs when money is made available to you without restriction, is posted to your account, or is received by your agent.

-A customer pays you with a check on December 30, 2012, you have constructively received the money and must count it as income in 2012, even if you don't cash the check or deposit it into your bank account until sometime in January of 2013.
+A customer pays you with a check on December 30, you have constructively received the money and must count it as income in that year, even if you don't cash the check or deposit it into your bank account until sometime in January of the next year.

 Similarly, if you receive interest on a money market account, you have constructive receipt of the money when it is credited to your account, not when it is withdrawn.